MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/troubleshoot-rdp-cannot-sign-into-account.md

 ## Cause

-The local profile of the user is corrupt, and Windows is unable to create a new local profile for the RDP session.
+The issue can occur if the local profile of the user is corrupt, and Windows is unable to create a new local profile for the RDP session.

 ## Solution